realfagstermer/realfagstermer-publish/README.md

 5. Commit Turtle to git
 6. Update triple store (currently Virtuoso)
 7. TODO: Gzip and publish?

+To make it run hourly, we add a crontab:

+    15 * * * * cd /data/realfagstermer-publish && make 2>&1 >> out.log

+that runs some minutes after the hourly µmapper export:

+    08 * * * * cd /data/mapper && php artisan export:rdf

 Data model (work in progress)